kooixh/kooixh/ReadMe.md

-# 👨‍💻 Hello World 👋
+# Hello World 👋

-I am Xiu Hong, Computer Scientist and Backend Software Engineer 🚀 On here I create random web and mobile related stuff which I think are kinda cool 😎 (or maybe not 😬).
+I'm Xiu Hong, Computer Scientist and Backend Software Engineer 🚀 Here are some random cool web and mobile related stuff I've created.

 > First Solve The Problem, Then Write The Code